microsoft/pxt-adafruit/docs/reference/input/compass-heading.md

 ### Returns

-* [Number](/reference/types/number) - the heading in degrees (0 to 360 degrees).
-If the compass is calibrating, it returns ``-1003``.
+* a [number](/reference/types/number) from `0` to `360` degrees, which means the compass heading.
+If the compass isn't ready, it returns `-1003`.

-## Simulator

-Calibration does not work on the simulator.

 ### Example

-The following code gets the compass heading and stores it in the `degrees` variable:
+This program finds the compass heading and stores it in the `degrees` variable.

 ```blocks
 let degrees = input.compassHeading()